DevSecFlops:

 The maintenance burden for seccomp, as illustrated by openssh-portable, is considerable.
 The burden for the other systems is considerably less—almost nothing since original implementation.

+This is very incomplete!
 Help make these charts more meaningful: if you've significantly contributed to a sandbox effort, please submit an attestation by a GitHub pull request.
 Thank you!

 How can we make this better in 2025?